olivia-zhou/cs411_A5_g6/docs/user stories.md

 user log in an new device, it should ask user that if they want to authorise current device.
 If spotify is doing nothing or in background mode for thirty mins, it will automatically log out.

 # 5. "as a user, I want to be able to view the current weather to know what the weather will be like when traveling"

+# 6. "as a logged-in user, I want to press the Generate Playlist button to gerenate a playlist for my destination"

+Description: I, an authenticated user, have already searched for a destination as in Story 1 and have authenticated as in Story 2.
+After checkking the displayed travel length and reviewing the weather (Story 5), I decide to press the Generate Playlist button on the page.
+Our app then takes the inputted destination and weather and generates a playlist for this specific circumstance and displays it (Story 3) before using embedded Spotify features to add it to their acccount for audio playback on their device of choice.